 Vaudeville Theatre and Movie Palace

 “Italian-born architect, J.E.
-Casale, designed the Polk Theatre to be a 2,000+ seat vaudeville/movie palace, which mimicked a Mediterranean village,” according to ScottyMoore.net.
+Casale, designed the Theatre to be a 2,000+ seat vaudeville/movie palace, which mimicked a Mediterranean village,” according to ScottyMoore.net.
 “The stage is flanked by Italianate walls with niches, sconces, and even faux balconies and windows.
 An ornately tiled staircase leads to the mezzanine lobby, where towering columns, intricate cornice and molding work, and brass banded terrazzo floors awe patrons.”

 The breathtaking splendor of Casale’s architecture resides under one of the theatre’s most fascinating design aspects: a deep blue ceiling full of twinkling stars, which can also be lit to simulate a sunrise/sunset.
-Even when you visit the theatre in broad daylight, it can difficult to convince your mind that you aren’t experience an evening in Italy – trust us, it’s that beautiful.
+Even when you visit the Theatre in broad daylight, it can difficult to convince your mind that you aren’t experience an evening in Italy – trust us, it’s that beautiful.

 Elvis Presley’s Signature

-On August 6, 1956, Elvis Presley performed at the Polk Theatre for hordes of young fans.
-Reports reveal that patrons began lining up for his three scheduled evening performances as early as 9:00 a.m., and that one female fan even fainted from the heat!
+On August 6, 1956, Elvis Presley performed at Polk Theatre for hordes of young fans.
+Reports reveal that patrons began lining up for his 3 scheduled evening performances as early as 9:00 a.m., and that one female fan even fainted from the heat!
 Elvis apparently put on quite the show for his dedicated fans.